LiamJCates/Programming-Notes/ObjectOrientedDesign/UML/Overview.md

 Use case diagrams document the interactions between your users and your system.

 lay out the functionality that we're after, what features, what work needs to happen, and who is interested in those.

-Composite structure diagrams
-The Composite structure UML diagram shows the runtime structure of a system.
-This diagram can be used to show the internal components of a class.

-The following example shows a microwave with four structures:

-We can also represent a composite structure with a rectangular box, as illustrated in the following diagram:

-Object diagrams

-Object diagrams have an unfortunate name, as it does not aptly describe this UML diagram's purpose.
-The object diagram visually communicates a set of class instances.
-In fact, the instances have mostly optional components and are often only partially depicted.
-Therefore, a more apt name for this diagram might be a loosely defined instance UML diagram.
-The following example depicts four objects and their hierarchy.
-Because each object is an instance of a class, it is underlined and followed by a colon and the class name: